Ian2020/pynance/README.md

 ## Usage

-Login to Santander.
+Login to your bank's site.
 Copy some transactions to your clipboard then in a Python interpreter (running under your virtual env) enter:

 ```python